makakiyoAnju/streamlabs-custom-chat/README.md

 - Modified codes & themed by me

 ## Update logs
 - `2022-04-15` Add "Custom Fields", updated .html, .css, .js files to work with the custom fields.
+Also added a way to just use Streamlabs' upload for the "Default Avatar".
 - `2022-04-11` Added function where subscription will change depending on the tier and changes the aspect of it.